Preparing Records for Storage at State Records Center

 4. Pack only one records series with the same disposal date in the boxes for the same shipment.

 2. Number boxes in consecutive order.
-The box number may include an alpha code (such as, AC for accounting) and does not have to start with "1" since you may have previously sent boxes of the same records series to storage.
-For example, if you sent three boxes of "Vouchers" to storage in September (numbered AC-1, AC-2, AC-3) and you are sending two more boxes of "Vouchers" to storage in October you may want to number the boxes on the October transmittal as AC-4 and AC-5.
+The box number may include an alpha code (such as, AC for accounting) and does not have to start with "1" since the agency customer may have previously sent boxes of the same records series to storage.

 Stacking boxes for pick up